 Pixelmator Pro pros:

-• Ease of use for working with raster graphic layers (and rasterizing vector graphics)
+• Ease of use for working with raster graphic layers (and rasterizing vector support)

 • Clean window interface with embedded toolbars and menus